 5. What qualifies as a reflective target?

 The rangefinder emits pulses of light.
 These pulses of light “reflect” or bounce off the target and get measured back at the rangefinder.
 Light will “reflect” off any target, but “shinier” and “flatter” surfaces will be more reflective and targets that columnate light (road signs, etc) will reflect the farthest.
-Dark and porous targets will absorb the most light and be challenged to range long distances.
+Dark and porous targets will absorb the most light and have difficulty ranging long distances.
 Many people think rocks are reflective, but most rocks are very porous and have a low “reflectivity.”

 6. What does ‘weatherproof’ mean?

-Leupold invented the concept of “waterproof” with its riflescopes.
-Our riflescopes have been found submerged after decades to be removed and work the same as the day it was manufactured.
-For this reason, we are reluctant to call our rangefinders “waterproof.”
+Leupold invented the concept of waterproof with its riflescopes.
+Our riflescopes have been found submerged after decades to be removed and work the same as the day they were manufactured.
+For this reason, we are reluctant to call our rangefinders waterproof.
 We classify the rangefinder as water resistant because if submerged for long periods of time, the rangefinder will take on moisture.
 The rangefinder is guaranteed to take anything you can throw at it in the woods.
 If the rangefinder is dropped in a creek and then removed, it will be fine.
 If you have it in a pocket during a rain shower, it will be fine.
-We like to call the rangefinders as waterproof as human’s are.
+We like to say our rangefinders are as waterproof as humans are.

 7. What is the warranty of your rangefinders?

 Warranty varies by unit.
 Like all electronic products, failure is an inherent possibility.
 We take pride in the quality of our rangefinders and offer an industry leading warranty, two year warranty on our RX-1000, GX-3, GX-4 platform.
 The balance of our rangefinder products offer a 1 year warranty.